New Hampshire's homeless remembered in Laconia vigil

-The annual memorial observance has become a tradition among Laconia area faith communities and community service providers and is held in conjunction with National Homeless Persons' Memorial Day.
+The annual memorial observance has become a tradition among Laconia area faith communities and community service providers and is held in conjunction with National Homeless Persons' Memorial Day — nationalhomeless.org.

 Laconia is one of more than 175 cities nationwide to observe the day.

-To learn more about the face of homelessness or to make a difference, please contact Leonard Campbell, Parish and Community Services coordinator for Catholic Charities, at 528-3035 or www.nh-cc.org.
+To learn more about the face of homelessness or to make a difference, contact Catholic Charities at 528-3035 or nh-cc.org.